swiftlang/swift/docs/proposals/AttrC.rst

 As stated above, all the fields of a ``@c`` struct must themselves be POD.

 Structs declared as ``@c`` need to be laid out with C size and alignment conventions.
-We already do that for structs imported from C, so the changes should not be major.
+We already do that for Swift structs imported from Clang by asking Clang to do the layout on Clang AST, so perhaps for ``@c`` structs declared in Swift, we can go in the other direction by constructing Clang AST for the struct.

 Accessibility and linkage for @c declarations
 =============================================

-Only public enums and structs should appear in bridging headers; for private types, ``@c`` only affects layout and restrictions on the field types.
+Only public enums and structs should appear in generated headers; for private types, ``@c`` only affects layout and restrictions on the field types.

-For functions, it is not clear if private together with ``@c`` is useful, but for completeness it could be implemented by giving the foreign entry point the correct linkage.
+For functions, it is not clear if private together with ``@c`` is useful, but it could be implemented for completeness.
+We could either give the foreign entry point private linkage, or intentionally give it incorrect linkage allowing it to be found with ``dlsym()``.

 inout parameters in @c and @objc functions
 ==========================================

 Right now we don't allow ``inout`` parameters for ``@objc`` methods.
-What are the issues here, could we export them as pointers?
-This would be particularly useful for pure C.
+We could export them as nonnull pointers, using ``__attribute__((nonnull(N)))`` rather than ``_Nonnull``.

+If we ever get as far as implementing C++ interoperability, we could also export inouts as references rather than pointers.

 Diagnostics
 ===========

 Right now all diagnostics for type bridging in Sema talk about Objective-C, leading to funny phrasing when using invalid types in a ``@convention(c)`` function, for instance.

 All diagnostics need to be audited to take the language as a parameter, and either say ``cannot be represented in C`` or ``cannot be represented in Objective-C``.
 A Linux user should never see diagnostics talking about Objective-C, except maybe if they explicitly mention ``@objc`` in their code.

+On the plus side, it is okay if we conservatively talk about ``C`` in Objective-C diagnostics on Darwin.

 Cleanups
 ========